Understanding Franchise Failure Rates And How To Lower Them

 Post feasibility, careful planning should touch on strategy, organization, legal work and the most important of all, learning to be a franchisor.
 With all the preparation in the world, if a franchisor does not understand how to fulfill their role, they will most likely fail.
 Along the way, franchisors create their own brand of misery while giving birth to unhappy franchisees.

-Psychology is a Large Factor in Lowering Franchise Failure Rates
+Psychology Is A Large Factor In Lowering Overall Failure Rates

 Once again, both sides of the equation, franchisors and franchisees, fail because they fall prey to a similar problem; the psychology of franchising.

 Franchisors often get started because someone sells them on franchising their business.
-We’ve addressed this issue many times, but even those who have heard or read our advice will often not pay attention.
-They run themselves into the ground on the clever words of encouragement and/or salesmanship.
+We’ve addressed this issue many times, but even those who have heard or read our advice will most likely not pay attention.
+They run themselves into the ground on clever words of encouragement and/or salesmanship from a variety of sources.
 And that salesmanship can come in many forms.
-It’s often a consultant but just as likely be a friend, customer or family member suggesting that a business would make a great franchise.
+It’s often a consultant but just as likely may be a friend, customer or family member suggesting that a business would make a great franchise.
 Just because those folks might like a person and their business, they don’t know what makes a great franchise.
 Their words of encouragement start some serious thinking in the minds of business owners.
 The idea of franchising is intoxicating to entrepreneurs and they are prone to place emotions ahead of practical, logical decision making.

 Franchisees, as stated above, tend to buy franchises based on emotion, on glitter, on the idea of a so called hot business opportunity.
 Those are all the wrong reasons for getting into franchising, but they are clever culprits and they win more than they lose.
 Smart buyers should first determine whether franchising is a good emotional fit with the framework of a dictated system.
 And smart buyers also look into what type of business might best fit who they are as a person.
 That’s why we produced The Focus Program for Emerging Entrepreneurs.